Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/idbac-start-here.md

 NOTE: This page is currently being updated, please visit at a later time or email nkrull@uic.edu with any questions

+This is a flow chart for a quickstart start.
+For each tool, click on each step to go to the tools.

 ```mermaid
 flowchart TD